ScriptEdClaremontHS/lesson17/README.md

 }
 ```

-Label the following parts of the rule:
+Then, label the following parts of the rule:
 * the selector
 * all properties
 * all values